Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: multiple foundation models

 \subsection{Results}

 We investigate the AGL behavior of an ensemble of foundation models finetuned from diverse base models in Figure~\ref{fig:mixed} for question-answering.
 First note that base LLM models pretrained on different text corpora lead to finetuned models that lie on the \emph{same linear trend in accuracy}.
 Unlike the different accuracy trends observed by different vision foundation models \citep{radford2019language}, we suspect that the pretraining datasets for the language models in our study observe much more homogeneity.
 Second, the ID versus OOD agreement between pairs of models in this ensemble, including those between different base foundation models, is also strongly correlated and the slope and intercept closely matches that of accuracy.
 In other words, ensembles of different base models also observe AGL without any special regularization for ensemble diversity.
+The same holds for generative QA tasks~(Appendix~\ref{app:generative-multiple}).